Post-High School Transition and Accompaniment

 - Emergency Funds: The CP Team is fortunate to have a small scholarship fund, through which Chicago Jesuit Academy can help close financial aid gaps and/or provide funds for incidental expenses such as books, lab fees or transportation.

-How do College-Persistence Counselors help prepare alumni for certificate programs?
+How do College & Career Persistence Counselors help prepare alumni for certificate programs?

 - Frequent Contact: CP counselors are in contact with alumni, regardless of their path to meaningful employment, at least every six weeks.